0dot0repeating/dakka/README.md

 It's a mod with guns.

 ***IMPORTANT:*** This mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.7.1.
-Multiplayer play is only support on Zandronum versions at least 3.0 - it could conceivably work on ZDoom, but the pickup display for sure would be utterly broken for every player besides the host.
+Multiplayer play is only supported on Zandronum versions at least 3.0 - it could conceivably work on ZDoom, but the pickup display for sure would be utterly broken for every player besides the host.